The Nucleus Has a Double Membrane Security System — Here's What Most People Miss

 The Nuclear Lamina: Structural Support Meets Regulation

 Beneath the inner membrane sits the nuclear lamina — a dense mesh of intermediate filaments called lamins.
-This structure gives the nucleus its shape and mechanical stability.
+In practice, this structure gives the nucleus its shape and mechanical stability.
 But it’s not just scaffolding.

 The lamina interacts with chromatin, helping to organize it into discrete regions.
 It also plays a role in DNA repair and gene expression.
 Mutations in lamin proteins are linked to serious diseases, including progeria (a rare aging disorder) and certain cancers.

-Think of the lamina as the nucleus’s skeleton and nervous system rolled into one Turns out it matters..
+Think of the lamina as the nucleus’s skeleton and nervous system rolled into one Easy to understand, harder to ignore..

 Common Mistakes People Make About the Nuclear Envelope